wfaler/mimir/docs/sources/operators-guide/run-production-environment-with-helm/_index.md

    For details about how to set up the credentials, see [Collecting metrics and logs from Grafana Mimir]({{< relref "../monitor-grafana-mimir/collecting-metrics-and-logs/">}}).

+   To send metamonitoring metrics back to Mimir remove the `metaMonitoring.grafanaAgent.metrics` section from your values file.
+The chart will automatically send the metrics to the Mimir installation.

 Your Grafana Mimir cluster can now ingest metrics in production.